-"Normal" drainage from incisions is clear pink or clear yellow fluid.
+"Normal" drainage is clear pink or clear yellow fluid.
 This may trickle out throughout the day or it may come out all at once, in a "gush", typically when you are getting up from a chair or bed, or out of a car, etc. This is normal and not to be worried about.
 If your drainage turns green, brown, murky or has a foul odor, contact your physician immediately.
+Note that the drainage coming from around G-tubes frequently turns thick and yellow.
+This is normal and will cease after the tube is removed.